 Inside the Cabin

-For some people, there’s likely nothing more frightening than the prospect of a snake dropping into their lap while they’re driving.
+There’s likely nothing more frightening than the prospect of a snake dropping into their lap while they’re driving.
 But it can and does happen.

 Admittedly, this is less likely if you live in an urban or suburban area.
 But if you live somewhere with lots of snakes (Texas, Florida, Tennessee, etc.), the odds go up.
 All it would take is for you to leave your car door open and unattended for a while for a snake to slither in.